surifirstpin/biplus_documentation/docs/Dashboard.md

 ## View Dashboard

- To view already existing dashboard or report navigate to dashboard section, Click on dashboard report to view it.
+ To view already existing dashboard navigate to dashboard section first, Click on the dashboard you want to view.

 **1.**  To set the dashboard to home page click on **Set on homepage** icon.